ermlikeyeah/ermlikeyeah.github.io/now.md

 I have no upcoming speaking engagements.
 [Get in touch](/contact) if you would like me to do something.
 If you have something specific in mind that is a good start too.

 I offer up time to mentor through Mega Mentor.
-Check out [their website](https://mega-mentor.com) and the other mentors too.
+Do you need a mentor?
+Could you be a mentor?
+Check out [the Mega Mentor website](https://mega-mentor.com) and all the mentors offering their time.

-If you are interested in how I can help you or your organisation please [get in touch](/contact).
+If you think I might be able to help you or your organisation please [get in touch](/contact).

 ## Non-work